Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Datasets

 \section{Datasets}

 Below, the details about the datasets are provided.
 As a result of this paper a high quality database of critical cooling rates for bulk metallic glasses has been curated, as well as a benchmark-only dataset - the bulk modulus dataset, which was used to assess the model.
 Information on accessing the datasets can be found in Sec.~\ref{sec:data_availability}.
+It is important to note that we only used papers for which a full text is available in a text (xml) format.
+The cut-off date for availability of full texts of papers varies from journal to journal, but is usually around the mid 2000s.
+Fortunately, however, despite not having access to older papers, a significant amount of valuable or relevant older data is likely gathered as well, as that data is often repeated and referred to in more recent papers, which is then subsequently extracted with our method.